Cats in Fables, Fairytales and Festivals

 Moon Cat Festival in Spain

-For the past six years the Moon Cat Festival has been held in Lloret de Mar, on the Costa Brava in Spain, for a week around the beginning of March.
-The 2011 event was held from 26th February 2011 until 5 March.
-I quote:
+For six years from 2006 a Moon Cat Festival was held in Lloret de Mar on the Costa Brava in Spain, for a week around late February to the beginning of March, under the auspices of the Cat Museum (Casa de los Gatos).

 or drop in at our Facebook page